Nsidibeopel/Git-Project/README.md

 Next, I add a text to the file using the command echo "lessons on merging branches" > trial.txt

-I tried to run the merge command at this point but got a message 'already up to date'.
+I tried to run the merge command but got a message 'already up to date'.
 I realised I had not committed the changes yet(see screenshot)

 Next, I run the command git add . and then run the command git commit -m "my first branch commit" This saves the changes made to the file inside the branch

-I then run the merge command after switching to the first branch using the command 'git merge my-second-branch'  See the screenshot below
+I then run the merge command after switching to the first branch using the command 'git merge my-second-branch'  See the screenshot below.

 ![Merging branches](https://github.com/Nsidibeopel/Git-Project/assets/143354400/d3d20152-94af-4546-8c5f-11440b60409d)

-To delete a branch, simply run the command git -d my-second-branch.
+To delete a branch, run the command git -d my-second-branch.
 See screenshot below

 ![delete branch](https://github.com/Nsidibeopel/Git-Project/assets/143354400/56eeea96-9d07-4d4d-ae1a-6cd152da49ec)